MicrosoftDocs/sql-docs/docs/connect/jdbc/connecting-using-azure-active-directory-authentication.md

     8. While still in the Azure portal, select the `Settings` tab of your application, and open the `Properties` tab.
     9. Find the `Application ID` (also known as Client ID) value and copy it.
 You need this value later to configure your application (for example, `1846943b-ad04-4808-aa13-4702d908b5c1`).
     10. Under the section `Keys`, create a key to fill in the name field, select the duration of the key, and save the configuration (leave the value field empty).
 After you save, the value field should be filled automatically.
 Copy the generated value.
 This value is the client Secret.
-    11. Select Azure Active Directory on the left side panel.
+    11. Select Microsoft Entra ID on the left side panel.
 Under `App Registrations`, find the `End points` tab.
 Copy the URL under `OATH 2.0 TOKEN ENDPOINT`, this URL is your STS URL.

     ![Azure Portal App Registration End Point - STS URL](media/jdbc_aad_token.png)
-1. Sign in to your Azure SQL Server user database as an Azure Active Directory admin and use a T-SQL command, provision a contained database user for your application principal.
-For more information on how to create an Azure Active Directory admin and a contained database user, see the [Connecting to SQL Database or Azure Synapse Analytics By Using Azure Active Directory authentication](/azure/azure-sql/database/authentication-aad-overview).
+1. Sign in to your Azure SQL Server user database as a Microsoft Entra admin and use a T-SQL command, provision a contained database user for your application principal.
+For more information on how to create a Microsoft Entra admin and a contained database user, see the [Connecting to SQL Database or Azure Synapse Analytics By Using Microsoft Entra authentication](/azure/azure-sql/database/authentication-aad-overview).

     ```sql
     CREATE USER [mytokentest] FROM EXTERNAL PROVIDER
     ```

 1. On the client machine where you run the example, download the [Microsoft Authentication Library (MSAL) for Java](https://github.com/AzureAD/microsoft-authentication-library-for-java) library and its dependencies.
 MSAL is only required to run this specific example.
-The example uses the APIs from this library to retrieve the access token from Azure AD.
+The example uses the APIs from this library to retrieve the access token from Microsoft Entra ID.
 If you already have an access token, you can skip this step and remove the section in the example that retrieves an access token.

 In the following example, replace the STS URL, Client ID, Client Secret, server and database name with your values.